Note:

 - Click Save layer.

 Enter a name for the layer and click Save.
-The saved layer can be accessed in the project pane in the Other layers section.
+The saved layer can be accessed in the project pane in the Points of interest (POI) layers section.

 Explore the results